- Convenings & Events

 Program Support: Institutions demonstrate that they have the necessary resources to pursue the program implementation guided by the CPED Framework:

-1. Leadership: Dean, chair and faculty leader prepared to support and lead the redesign.
+1. Leadership: Dean, chair and faculty leader supports and leads the redesign.

 Length of Commitment: All institutions are expected to make an initial commitment to CPED membership for a minimum of three (3) years.
-All new members will be expected to sign a Commitment of Engagement and Change (attached).
+All new members will be expected to sign a Commitment of Engagement and Change.

 Membership Fee: An annual fee will be charged to each member institution upon acceptance.
 The current annual membership fee is $2,500.